rmorshea/labox/docs/src/index.md

 ## Next Steps

-Check out more [usage examples](./usage), or dive into the [concepts](./concepts) and [integrations](./integrations) to learn more about how Lakery works.
+Check out more [usage examples](./usage), or dive into the [concepts](./concepts) and [integrations](./integrations) to learn more about how Labox works.